b2hinkle/Meddy-DAM/README.md

-# TagaGUI
+# Medy Explorer
-GUI application interfacing with Taga for visual exploring
+GUI application utilizing file Metydata to find exactly what you want with ease!